Best Kids Headphones

-Listening to headphones can be a joy or a lesson in patience, depending on the quality of the sound and the volume capabilities of the speakers.
-For children, the need for top-quality sound is less so than adults, and it is unlikely that your child needs the world's best headphones.
+Listening to headphones can be a joy or a lesson in patience, depending on the quality of the speakers' sound and volume capabilities.
+For children, the need for top-quality sound is less so than for adults, and it is unlikely that your child needs the world's best headphones.
 More so, they need good sound, at an adequate volume with no static and a range of tones.
 While children may not be able to identify the quality of sound, they will certainly tell you when it sounds funny, robotic, scratchy, or quiet, as described by our young testers for this roundup of kid's headphones.

 The best in the group are the Puro.
 These speakers offer clear, crisp sound and a variety of volumes with no static or robotic blips.
 There is an even range of tones with impressive bass and mid-range tones, and we felt the sound was equally good for music, movies, or gaming.
 We also didn't notice any change to the sound quality or ability when using the speakers via cord or Bluetooth, and it managed to stay connected via Bluetooth for over 25 feet in the house.
 The Sony option was similar, though it has no Bluetooth, and the bass was less impressive for thumping music but good enough for movies or gaming.
 We suspect most children won't miss whatever deep bass elements may be missing, and there is a chance their eardrums will thank you for it.

-The worst of the group were the Mpow and the Powmee with a general lack of tonal quality and "breaking up" or fuzz at higher volumes.
-The CozyPhones was also unimpressive here as were the sound limited Snug Play+, though once again, developing eardrums would thank you if they could.
-The BENGOO Gaming Headset has good sound at lower volumes, but testers complained it got staticky and "weird" at higher volumes.
-One parent felt this compromise was a good one since it prevented kids from raising the volume to unreasonable levels.
-The LilGadget headphones have less tonal range but good enough sound at all volume levels with no static of fuzz at higher volumes.
-The Noot headphones have fairly good tonal range, but not if you turn them up to high.
-These are probably better for watching shows than listening to bass heavy music.
+The worst of the group were the Mpow and the Powmee.
+These options lack tonal quality and "break up" or fuzz at higher volumes.
+The CozyPhones was also unimpressive, as were the sound limiting Snug Play+, though we believe, little eardrums would thank you if they could.
+The BENGOO Gaming Headset had good sound at lower volumes, but testers complained it got staticky at higher volumes.
+At least one parent felt this compromise was a good one since it prevented kids from raising the volume to unreasonable levels, however, it doesn't reflect well on the quality of the headset.
+The LilGadget headphones have less tonal range but good enough sound at all volume levels with no fuzz static at higher volumes.
+The Noot headphones have a fairly good tonal range, but not if you turn them up to high.
+These are probably better for watching shows than listening to bass-heavy music.

-So, while no one will find these headphones worthy of studio use, we do think some do an excellent job of giving children what they need, and at a reasonable price.
+We doubt anyone will find these headphones worthy of studio or professional use, but we think some of the products do an excellent job of giving children what they need for a reasonable price.

-Anyone with children will tell you they aren't shy about giving their opinions, especially if those opinions are negative and include information about discomfort.
-Much like the dreaded seatbelt or the continuing battle about using a booster seat, our testers were more than happy to relay which set of headphones kids could wear for hours and which options they'd just as soon throw away.
-Some of the headphones were okay at first and grew less comfortable over time, some were immediately tossed aside and shamed for there lack of comfort, and others made the cut right away and seemed to meld into the tester's heads never to be parted from again.
+Kids aren't shy about giving their opinions, especially if those opinions are negative and are about discomfort.
+Much like the dreaded seatbelt or even the scratchy tag in a t-shirt, our testers were more than happy to relay which set of headphones they could wear for hours and which they'd just as soon give away.
+Some of the headphones were okay at first but grew more uncomfortable over time, some were immediately shamed for their discomfort, and others made the cut right away and seemed to meld into the tester's heads never to be parted.

-When it comes to headphones, quality is often captured in the sound metric, as lower quality options will provide subpar speakers, so reviewing our favorites for sound is an excellent place to start if you happened to have skipped it.
+When it comes to headphones, quality is often captured in the sound metric.
+Lower quality options will provide subpar speakers, so reviewing our favorites for sound is an excellent place to start if you happened to have skipped it.
 However, quality also includes how well they came together, how they adjust, if they stay fitted, the cord construction, padding, Bluetooth, and other features like sharing ports or sound limiting.

-The lowest quality option is the Powmee with a style and design than harken back to elementary school language lab and headphone slide adjustments that never work right and sound that is subpar no matter what level you set it on.
-Lilgadgets is higher quality than the Mpow, and we like the sharing port, but it isn't on the same level as the Puro, Sony, or even the Bengoo Gaming Headset.
-The CozyPhones once again fails to impress as the speakers are soft and flat inside a fleece headband, but for what it is, it looks fun and is put together well.
+The lowest quality option is the Powmee with a style and design that harken back to elementary school language lab and headphone slide adjustments that never work right and sound that is subpar no matter what level you set it on.
+Lilgadgets is of higher quality than the Mpow, and we like the sharing port, but it isn't on the same level as the Puro, Sony, or even the Bengoo Gaming Headset.
+The CozyPhones once again fails to impress as the speakers are soft and flat inside a fleece headband, but it looks fun and is put together well for what it is.

 Many parents appreciate the quiet a good pair of kid's headphones can bring to their home.
 Finding a great pair of headphones for your child doesn't have to be a guessing game or break the bank.
-In our tests of the top 10 options, we found there are good headphones for kids in a variety of price ranges.
+In our tests of the top 10 options, we found good headphones for kids in various price ranges.
 Depending on your goals, we believe you can find a great pair to suit your needs using the information in this review.

 — Wendy Schmitz